larathompson/pavlova/README.md

 In our project, we had the following models:

-  - base (all models had columns which indicated when they were updated and created)
+  - Base (all models had columns which indicated when they were updated and created)
-  - user (included user id, email, first name, last name, hashed password, date of birth, age preferences, gender and gender preferences, location (we were not able to implement this), personal bio, image and the users they have seen on the app(this allowed for users to only come across another user once))
+  - User (included user id, email, first name, last name, hashed password, date of birth, age preferences, gender and gender preferences, location (we were not able to implement this), personal bio, image and the users they have seen on the app(this allowed for users to only come across another user once))
-  - likes (id's of the person who likes someone and also the person being liked)
+  - Likes (id's of the person who likes someone and also the person being liked)
-  - dislikes (id's of the person who dislikes someone and also the person being disliked)
+  - Dislikes (id's of the person who dislikes someone and also the person being disliked)
-  - matches (id's of the two people who have matched)
+  - Matches (id's of the two people who have matched)

   The user model also used decorators and bcrypt in order to hash the password and generate a token for the user.